GaeBalJah/ideas/README.md

 # ideas
 ideas for any interesting programs or tools
-\n Currently coming up with a tool for calculating expectational expenditure of a target costumer.
+Currently coming up with a tool for calculating expectational expenditure of a target costumer.